-Knowing how to use spices can greatly enhance the flavor of all your favorite recipes.
-Spices can transform any dull meal by adding a range of delicious flavors, from a just hint of heat to a mild more subtle flavor.
+Knowing how to use spices can significantly enhance the flavor of all your favorite recipes.
+Spices can transform any dull meal by adding a range of delicious flavors, from a just hint of heat to a mild, more subtle taste.
 Seasoning with spices is often intimidating for beginners if you’re not familiar with their uses.
-I decided to share a simple Beginners Guide to Spices – How to Use Them so that you beginners will feel more comfortable with using them in your recipes.
+I decided to share a simple Beginners Guide to Spices – How to Use them so that your beginners will feel more comfortable with using them in your recipes.

-I am a huge ambassador of fresh herbs, so let’s let’s talk about a few dried herbs I’m not keen on due to the flavor changing once they are dried.
-Some herbs really are best used when fresh versus dried and you may notice they are missing from below.
+I am a tremendous ambassador of fresh herbs, so let’s talk about a few dried herbs I’m not keen on due to the flavor changing once they are dried.
+Some herbs are best used when fresh versus dried, and you may notice they are missing from below.

 Use Fresh instead of Dried

-These 4 herbs change in taste so drastically when dried, I flatly refuse to use them in my recipes.
-I’m not being a food snob, but I am going, to be honest with you.
-Trust me you’ll appreciate my candid honesty later down the road.
+These four herbs change in taste so drastically when dried; I flatly refuse to use them in my recipes.
+I’m not a food snob, but I am going, being honest with you.
+Trust me, and you’ll appreciate my candid honesty later down the road.

 You’ll notice that your dried herbs lose their flavor quickly if they are stored where they are exposed to heat, sunlight, or oxygen.
 Always try to keep your dried herbs stored in an airtight jar inside a cabinet or drawer away from any heat source.

-Beginners Guide of Dried Herbs and Spices-How to Use Them
+Beginners Guide to Dried Herbs and Spices-How to Use Them

-- Achiote (Annatto) – Often a reddish-brown paste or powder ground from annatto seeds with an earthy flavor.
-Can be used in many Latin dishes like rice, sauces, pasteles, and tamales.
+- Achiote (Annatto) – Often, a reddish-brown paste or powder ground from annatto seeds with an earthy flavor.
+It can be used in many Latin dishes like rice, sauces, pasteles, and tamales.

-- Allspice – Is very similar to cloves, but more pungent and deeply flavored.
+- Allspice – Is very similar to cloves, but more pungent and intensely flavored.
 It is used in Caribbean jerk seasoning, in Middle Eastern cuisine, such as stews and meat dishes.
 In Arabic cuisine, many main dishes call for allspice as the sole spice added for flavoring.
-Can also be used in fall baking recipes such as cakes, pies, and cookies.
+It can also be used in fall baking recipes such as cakes, pies, and cookies.

 - Basil– A must-have for Italian cooking, basil pairs well with thyme, garlic, oregano, lemon, and tomato sauce.
 It also complements rice, potato, and egg-based dishes.